sholly/vault-demo/Readme.md

 If, however, you need to build these, do the following:

-### Building application
+### Building the Java application
 cd to springvaultapp

 `./buildimage.sh && ./pushimage.sh`

 ### Building init container image:
+Note that to use the init container pattern, we need to create a docker image with a script that will pull secrets from vault.

 cd vault-initadapter

 `./buildpushimage.sh`

-Note how to use the init container pattern, we need to create a docker image with a script appropriate for pulling secrets from vault.
+### Deploying the initContainer-enabled Spring Boot application

 Create and apply a service account:
 ```